Intrinsic preservation of plasticity in continual quantum learning: Discussion

 \section{Discussion}

 Our findings suggest that the loss of plasticity is a pervading failure mode in deep learning due to the training in unbounded Euclidean spaces.
 In classical networks, the continuous accumulation of weight updates drives the model into saturation regimes where the effective rank of the representation collapses.
 Our counterfactual experiments with Sin-MLPs reveal that simply bounding the activation function is insufficient for classical learning models to maintain plasticity.
 The quantum ansatz, by virtue of its unitary evolution and periodic parameterization on a compact manifold, naturally enforces the parameter space constraint.
 This nature ensures that the optimization landscape remains navigable indefinitely as evidenced by the stable test accuracy and Fisher information spectrum during CL.
-Analytically, this contrast is detailed in Supplementary Information, where we define and rigorously prove the asymptotic limits of the Fisher information spectrum for both architectures.
+Analytically, this contrast is detailed in Appendix, where we define and rigorously prove the asymptotic limits of the Fisher information spectrum for both architectures.
+It is important to emphasize that this dynamic advantage is conditional on initial trainability.
+Once in a trainable regime, the capacity does not dynamically decay.

+While it is well established that quantum parameters reside on a compact periodic manifold, discovering a practical problem that fundamentally benefits from this geometric property has remained elusive.
+Our central innovation lies in bridging this gap.
+We identify the loss of plasticity in continual learning as the exact real-world scenario where this quantum constraint transforms into a decisive advantage.
+Thus, we demonstrate that quantum unitarity is not merely a physical rule, but a structural solution to a fundamental pathology in artificial intelligence.

 We remark that within the classical deep learning community, algorithmic interventions such as regenerative regularization \cite{Kumar2023reg}, new parameter injection \cite{Nikishin2023}, and selective weight resetting (e.g., continual backpropagation) \cite{Dohare2024} have been proposed to mitigate plasticity loss.
 However, these approaches represent extrinsic patches: they rely on heuristic modifications to the training objective or invasive surgeries on the network state to counteract the model's natural tendency toward rigidity.
 Such methods often introduce sensitive hyperparameters and can disrupt prior knowledge.
 The significance of our work lies in demonstrating that QNNs do not require these extrinsic interventions.
 Their plasticity is intrinsic, emerging directly from the QNN nature.
 This distinguishes the quantum approach as a first-principle structural solution rather than an engineering workaround, offering a more robust foundation for CL.